Contact Us | info@foundation.builders

 By Paul Marchesseault, Abshier House

 A small business plan must focus on the essentials.
 Any successful business plan will address organizational structure, product descriptions and market position, marketing and sales, and finances.
-Critically important is the how, when, and where you are going to accomplish what you plan.
-But here are ten key things you need to do for a great business plan:
+Critically important is the how, when, and where you will accomplish what you plan.
+But here are ten essential things you need to do for a great business plan:

 Although this may seem obvious, many people plan in their heads and don’t write it down.
 Later, they forget some of what they had thought.
 Keeping notes from the beginning is essential.

-After you have grouped your notes in some categories, then start writing an organized business plan.
-Don’t be too fancy or grandiose, get down as many essentials as you can.
+After you have grouped your notes into some categories, start writing an organized business plan.
+Don't be too fancy or grandiose; get down as many essentials as possible.

 Resources in business planning can be found in abundance on the Internet.
-But, if you aren’t into the do-it-yourself thing, there are tons of companies with websites that want to sell small business planning help, business plan templates, small business accounting software, and on and on.
-Just type Small Business Planning into your favorite search engine, and you’ll find several sites that supply the needed information.
+But, if you aren't into the do-it-yourself thing, many companies with websites want to sell small business planning help, business plan templates, small business accounting software, etc. Type Small Business Planning into your favorite search engine, and you'll find several sites supplying the needed information.

-What’s the nature of your business?
-What markets needs will you serve?
+What's the nature of your business?
+What market needs will you serve?
 How will your services or products meet those needs?
-Why will your products or services have a competitive advantage in your defined markets?
+Why will your products or services be competitive in your defined markets?
 How will you tell those markets what you have to offer?
 Will your organization function as well as competitors, or even better, to serve the needs of the described marketplace?

 Think about your target market.
-It’s not everybody out there.
+It's not everybody out there.
 Who needs your products and services?
-Or, do you need to create a perception in the market that your products or services are needed?
-That can be difficult, but not impossible.
+Or do you need to create a perception in the market that your products or services are required?
+That can be difficult but not impossible.
 After all, who knew they desperately needed a cell phone 30 years ago?

 You must describe a focused, manageable market that you can truly serve.
-You must research that market and then describe its distinguishing characteristics, its size within the area you will serve, and how many shares of that market you can capture.
+You must research that market and then describe its distinguishing characteristics, size within the area you will serve, and how many market shares you can capture.
 Document your logic so you can explain it to a partner, a banker, or an investor.

 What will your marketing strategy be?
-How are you going to make your potential customers aware of what you have to offer?
+How will you make your potential customers aware of what you have to offer?
 Word of mouth will not suffice to kick off a new business.
-You have to come up with marketing strategies that will make your company and its products and services memorable.
+You must develop marketing strategies to make your company and its products and services memorable.

-Your pricing must be very competitive, or your products and services so superior that people will pay more for them.
+Your pricing must be very competitive, or your products and services must be so superior that people will pay more.
 Potential customers must know where and how to get what you are selling.
 These are all things to include in a marketing plan.

-The sales plan will consist of the specific steps your organization will take to execute the marketing strategy.
+The sales plan will consist of your organization's specific steps to execute the marketing strategy.
 For instance, will you sell your products online, from a retail location, at in-home parties, or some combination of the three?
 Will you have your sales force or use independent reps?

 Your new business, or expansion of a previously started business, will need several financial statements.
-You’ll need a projected income statement, a balance sheet, a calculation of cash flow so you can count on being able to pay bills and employees when those times come, and a break-even analysis, which will tell you when you will start making a profit from your business.
+You'll need a projected income statement, a balance sheet, a cash flow calculation to count on being able to pay bills and employees when those times come, and a break-even analysis, which will tell you when you will start making a profit from your business.

 The right business name projects an image in the minds of potential customers.
 Luigi’s Pizza works.
 Luigi’s Corner Bank, not so much.

-Try out names on people.
-Talk about the business you are about to launch and ask them to select the best name of three that you’ve conjured up.
+Try out the names of people.
+Please talk about the business you are about to launch and ask them to select the best name of three that you've conjured up.
 Note their reactions.
-Keep trying out names until you can select the one that seems to work best.
+Keep trying out names until you choose the one that works best.
 Does it reflect the mission of your business?
-Be certain it does.
+Be sure it does.

-When you’ve selected your business name, you must register it to comply with the law.
-Requirements changes from country to country which is why it is important to investigate what you need to do,
+When you've selected your business name, you must register it to comply with the law.
+Requirements change from country to country, which is why it is essential to investigate what you need to do,

 Will your business be a Sole Proprietorship, a Partnership, a Limited Liability Company, a Corporation, or an S Corporation?
 Your choice will have legal and tax implications.
 You should seek legal assistance in this matter.